kestra-io/docs/content/docs/05.developer-guide/13.cicd/05-azure-devops.md

 ---
-title: Azure DevOps Pipeline
+title: Azure DevOps
 ---

 ## Setup an Azure DevOps Pipeline

-1. To create an Azure Devops Pipeline we should first connect to our code repository.
-You can choose from several providers such as GitHub, Azure Repos Git or Bitbucket for example.
+1. To create an Azure Devops Pipeline, first connect to your code repository.
+You can choose from several providers such as GitHub, Azure Repos Git or Bitbucket.

 ![az-devops-image-repo](/docs/developer-guide/ci-cd/az-devops-image-repo.png)

-2. Then choose the repository where our Kestra flows are located.
+2. Then, choose the repository where your Kestra flows are located.

-3. Configuration here can be straightforward.
-You can choose to start with a minimal pipeline template or use existing ones.
+3. Start with a minimal pipeline template or use an existing one.

 ![az-devops-image-config](/docs/developer-guide/ci-cd/az-devops-image-config.png)